Diagnosis

 Choose a preferred language

 A complete physical exam is an important part of newborn care.
 Each body system is carefully checked for signs of health and normal function.
-The healthcare provider also looks for any signs of illness or birth defects.
+The doctor also looks for any signs of illness or birth defects.
 Physical exam of a newborn often includes assessment of the following:

 • Vital signs: